PygmalionAI/aphrodite-engine/docs/pages/usage/getting-started.md

 llm = LLM(model="meta-llama/Meta-Llama-3.1-8B-Instruct", tensor_parallel_size=2)
 ```

 The `LLM` class has a `generate()` method that we can use now.
-It adds the input prompts to the engine's wating queue and executes them to generate outputs with high throughput, in parallel.
+It adds the input prompts to the engine's waiting queue and executes them to generate outputs with high throughput, in parallel.
 The outputs are returned as a list of `RequestOutput` objects, which include all the output tokens.

 ```py
 outputs = llm.generate(prompts, sampling_params)